Learn the Latest in Specialty Polymers

 Fall/spring application deadlines

-Designed for working professionals, the Mechanical Engineering: Mechanical Engineering—Polymer Science program will benefit engineers looking to advance in the field of polymer engineering and science.
+Designed for working professionals, the Polymer Engineering program will benefit engineers looking to advance in the field of polymer engineering and science.

 The distance-learning design of this program allows you to learn off campus at times convenient to your full-time work schedule and allows you to plan around other family and work obligations.
 Topics may include issues or problems related to your work interests or career goals.